 While broken heart syndrome has been linked to a stressful event in a person's life, research shows that happy occasions and even cancer may be linked to the syndrome as well.

 Broken heart syndrome causes the heart's left ventricle to swell at the bottom while remaining narrow at the top, making it look similar to an octopus trap, hence the Japanese name "takotsubo," which means octopus pot.

-The new research on the condition, which was published in the European Heart Journal, looked at data from 1,750 patients who had been diagnosed with broken-heart syndrome worldwide.
+Research on the condition, which was published in the European Heart Journal, looked at data from 1,750 patients who had been diagnosed with broken heart syndrome worldwide.
 Using information from the International Takotsubo Registry, a database housed at the University Hospital Zurich in Switzerland, researchers noted that 485 patients developed the condition following a definitive emotional trigger.

-Of the patients who developed the condition after a trigger, the overwhelming majority — 96 percent — had experienced a sad or traumatic event such as the death of a family member, a recent divorce, an accident, illness or a relationship problem.
-But the remaining 4 percent developed broken-heart syndrome after a happy or joyful event, such as a birthday party, wedding, or even a favorite team winning a big game.
+Of the patients who developed the condition after a trigger, the overwhelming majority — 96% — had experienced a sad or traumatic event such as the death of a family member, a recent divorce, an accident, illness or a relationship problem.
+But the remaining 4% developed broken heart syndrome after a happy or joyful event, such as a birthday party, wedding or even a favorite team winning a big game.